Moltke-class battlecruiser: Armament

 The ships' secondary armament consisted of twelve 15 cm SK L/45 guns, mounted in the MPL C/06 mounts as in Von der Tann.
-The guns had a total of 1800 shells, at 150 per gun; of these, two-thirds were armor-piercing shells and the remainder were high-explosive.
+The guns had a total of 1800 shells, at 150 per gun; of these, two-thirds were armor-piercing shells, and the remainder were high-explosive.
 The 15 cm guns had a range of 13500 m at construction, although this was later extended to 18800 m.
 Their expected rate of fire was six to eight shells per minute.
 Aiming was conducted using a pair of telescopic sights per gun.
 The gun crews numbered eight men per weapon.

 Initially, twelve 8.8 cm guns were also fitted to defend the ships against torpedo boats and destroyers.
 These were also emplaced in C/01-06 pivot mounts with a total of 3,200 shells for these guns.
 The ammunition came in self-contained cartridges, unlike the larger guns that used separate shells and propellant charges.
 These guns fired a 9 kg (20 lb) shell at the high rate of 25 to 30 rounds per minute, up to a range of 10,694 m (11,695 yd) Early during World War I, both ships had the guns removed, because they were normally unusable, as they either suffered from interference from the main and secondary batteries, or they were washed out by the bow or stern waves.
 Aboard Moltke, the guns in the aft superstructure were replaced with four 8.8 cm Flak L/45 guns, though in late 1916, two of these were removed as well.
-Goeben only ever received two of the Flak guns.
+Goeben received only two of the Flak guns.

 Moltke and Goeben were also armed with four 50 cm torpedo tubes that were submerged in the hull.
 One was located in the bow, one aft, and two on the broadside, with eleven torpedoes stored.
-The torpedoes were of the G/7 model, which weighed 1365 kg and carried a warhead weighing 195 kg.
+The torpedoes were of the G/7 model, which weighed 1365 kg and carried a 195 kg warhead.
 The torpedoes had a maximum range of 9300 m at 27 kn, and 4000 m when set at 37 kn.